Alinore Valmont. Merday 12, 5:18 AM, 2344 AA. Arroyo Athenaeum (Girl’s Dorm – Yew).

 “Put your hands up!”
 Lin snarled, reminded of how much she hated that first nickname.

-“I have a broken rib, princess!”
+“I have two broken ribs, princess!”
 Cyphira snapped back.
 “I can’t even run today.
 Hell, it hurts if I breathe wrong.
 You want to wail on me?
 Go ahead.
 I literally cannot stop you.
 But there isn’t a whole lot of integrity to be had in that, is there?”

 Fuck!
 Lin looked around the room.
 The second and third-years looked on with amusement or mild annoyance, while most of the first-year girls looked horrified.
 A few excused themselves and jogged upstairs; possibly going to get a proctor.